Overview

 Pulling Specific Dimensions - For a given URL, you can pull data for the page dimension to get metrics for that specific page.
 Alternatively, you can pull the query dimension to see the top search queries that drove traffic to that page.

 Running and Testing Queries - Once you have configured the parameters, you can run the query.
 The output will include metrics like clicks, impressions, click-through rate, and average position for the specified URL and dimension.
-These output fields can then be referenced and used in subsequent steps of your workflow.
+These output fields can then be referenced and used in subsequent steps of your Workflow.

 Limiting Query Results - For the query dimension, you can limit the number of top queries returned by setting a row limit (e.g. top 3 queries).